ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 - Keep `DJANGO_DEBUG=false` for deployment.
 - Keep Vault secrets out of shared packages.
 - Use LDAPS with certificate validation for AD.
-- Use the activity logs, Django Admin activity logs, and authentication logs to review suspicious behaviour.
+- Use the activity logs and authentication logs to review suspicious behaviour.
 - Keep the OpenKB AI rate limit enabled so one user or anonymous IP cannot continuously consume AI resources.
 - Keep log retention at 30 days unless longer investigation history is needed.
 - Use `--dry-run` before cleanup commands when validating behaviour.
 - Admin log pages can show 500 rows per page, but very large logs should still be filtered by date, user, event type, or action.

 - Keep the site login-only unless there is a clear business requirement for anonymous article browsing.
-- Keep the protected role groups intact: `Disabled User`, `Regular User`, `Article Writer`, `Article Manager`, and `Admin Users`.
-These default groups are protected from deletion.
+- Keep the group model simple: `Disabled User`, `Regular User`, `Article Writer`, `Article Manager`, and `Admin Users`.
 - Use direct user permission checkboxes only for one-off exceptions because they add permissions on top of group permissions.
 - Review the full-project Docker bind mount `.:/app` before final production-style deployment.
 It is convenient during development but should be removed where possible for hardened deployment.
 - Keep `.dockerignore` updated so secrets and runtime folders are not copied into Docker images.